mishoo/UglifyJS/README.md

 You can also pass `--mangle-debug` in order to mangle property names without completely obscuring them.
-For example the property `o.foo` would mangle to `o._$foo$123_` with this option.
+For example the property `o.foo` would mangle to `o._$foo$_` with this option.
 This allows property mangling of a large codebase while still being able to debug the code and identify where mangling is breaking things.

-Note that by default a random number is added to the name per invocation, e.g. the `123` in `_$foo$123_` is random.
-This is because normal property mangling is non-deterministic.
-It makes sure that if you mangle two scripts separately without sharing a cache, they will be broken.
-It also makes sure that if you accidentally attempt to use a mangled key name in storage, then the storage reads will be broken between builds.
-This allows you to fix these issues with readable keys, and then turning off this option should continue to work with unreadable names.
+You can also pass a custom suffix using `--mangle-debug=XYZ`.
+This would then mangle `o.foo` to `o._$foo$XYZ_`.
+You can change this each time you compile a script to identify how a property got mangled.
+One technique is to pass a random number on every compile to simulate mangling changing with different inputs (e.g. as you update the input script with new properties), and to help identify mistakes like writing mangled keys to storage.

 ## Compressor options